ThinkAnts/ThinkAnts/README.md

 - 👋 Hi, I’m @ThinkAnts
-- 👀 I’m interested in Mobile application development
+- 👀 I’m interested in Mobile application development i.e. iOS development.
-- 🌱 I’m currently learning new stuff in ios development
+- 🌱 I’m currently learning new stuff Mobile development in React Native
-- 💞️ I’m looking to collaborate on swift
+- 💞️ I’m looking to collaborate on swift, SwiftUI, React Native.
 - 📫 How to reach me on my email

 <!---